 Something About You and I

-Does good grammar matter anymore?
-The short answer is “yes.”
 The long answer is, it depends.
 There are a few CEOs out there who say they won’t hire people who use poor grammar, that applicants with good grammar skills are better at details and tasks.
-There are others who say that it is outdated and not indicative of the quality of work by an employee.
+There are others who say that it is outdated and it does not reflect on the quality of work by an employee.
 The debate continues.

 Even Lady Gaga’s song, “You and I,” is simply a sign of the times–demonstrating that people lack grammar knowledge.
 Send us an email and correctly describe the grammatical problem found in the repeated title-line from the song “You and I,” and you can win one complimentary seat to our next upcoming Effective Business Writing online class.
 You can use it for yourself or “gift” it to someone.